SCU-Academic-Technology/umc-brand/README.md

-# SCU Design System Viewer
+# Santa Clara University Design System

 A React-based component library viewer for the Santa Clara University Design System.
 This application dynamically scrapes content types from the SCU brand site, providing developers with a live preview playground and copy-paste ready HTML snippets.